PunchThrough/bean-docs/src/node-red/bean-nodes.md

 {{{img_rel this 'config-bean-name.png' 'Config Bean Name' '100%'}}}

-### Injecting and Debugging Flows
+## Using Inject and Debug to Understand Flows

-Some of the following examples will make use of two important nodes, `inject` and `debug`.
+Some of the following examples will make use of two important nodes, inject and debug:

-{{{img_rel this 'inject.png' 'Inject Node' '70%'}}}
+{{{img_rel this 'inject.png' 'Inject Node' '25%'}}}

-{{{img_rel this 'debug.png' 'Debug Node' '70%'}}}
+{{{img_rel this 'debug.png' 'Debug Node' '25%'}}}

-The inject node allows you to start a flow by clicking a button or by firing a timer.
-If you need to input test data such as a string the inject node is also used for that purpose.
-The Debug node will allow you to view the output from any node.
+The inject node allows you to send an event to a node by clicking a button.
+It can also send events automatically on a timer.
+Finally, the inject node can send a string of your choice to any node.

+The debug node will allow you to view the output from any node.
+Any data that comes into the debug node will appear under the Debug tab in the right-side pane of the Node-RED interface.

 ## Bean Node Examples

-Check out the following sections to get an understanding on how to use Bean nodes.
+Here are some basic flows that demonstrate what's possible with Bean and Node-RED.

 ### LED Node